ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 run sonna had I knowed it comin’’ ‘If our sol-
 diers were all like you, traitors might have broken
-up the government without resistance.’ ‘ Yes, sa;
+up the government without resistance.’ ‘ Yes, sa ;
 dar would hab been no help for it.
 I wouldn’t
 put my life in de scale ’gainst any gobernment dat
 ever existed, for no gobernment could make up